ErikOnBike/mailbox-backup/README.md

 You can have a webserver rewrite rule to access the backup storage directly instead of using the query string if you do not like or can use that construct.

-## Usage (if you use Keeweb)
+## Usage (if you use KeeWeb)
-In [Keeweb](https://github.com/keeweb/keeweb) go for the WebDAV storage and choose 'Overwrite kdbx file with PUT' in the settings.
+In [KeeWeb](https://github.com/keeweb/keeweb) go for the WebDAV storage and choose 'Overwrite kdbx file with PUT' in the settings.
 For your WebDAV connection use the following fields (assuming here you created folder `backup` and subfolder `keeweb` in your IMAP account under your Inbox):

     URL: https://your.site.org/secret/mailbox-backup.php?/backup/keeweb
     Username: <mailbox username>